mcintalmo/Resume/resume.md

 ### Optum, Generative AI Analyst <span>Jul.
 2023 - Present</span>

-- Engineered a large language model to perform complex data analysis by generating and runningSQL queries and Python code
+- Engineer a large language model to perform complex analysis by generating and executing SQL and Python
-- Implemented a retrieval-augmented generation pattern to inject business segment-specific metadata and definitions
+- Implement a retrieval-augmented generation pattern to inject business segment-specific metadata and definitions
+- Analyze high dimensional text embedding with dimension reduction techniques to improve semantic comparisons
-- Tested generative artificial intelligence output for veracity, quality, and safety
+- Test generative artificial intelligence output for veracity, quality, and safety
-- Developed a conversational Azure bot in JavaScript, deployed in a cloud environment
+- Develop a conversational Azure bot in JavaScript, deployed in a cloud environment
-- Evaluated various time series models on forecast error and anomaly detection rates for key performance indicators
+- Evaluate various time series models on forecast error and anomaly detection rates for key performance indicators
-- Authored press release materials, documentation, and delivered presentations to stakeholders
+- Author press release materials, documentation, and delivered presentations to stakeholders

 ### Constelleum LLC, Software Developer <span>Mar.
 2020 - Jul.
 2023</span>